List of iCarly characters: Minor characters

 Harry Joyner (Oliver Muirhead) is Spencer's favorite sculptor who appears in "iHeart Art".
 According to Joyner, he has made a sculpture out of every substance known to man, and when he met Spencer for the first time, he was planning to make a human sculpture.

 Amber Tate (Rachel G. Fox) is a spoiled child actress that appears in "iCarly Saves TV", in which she is rude to the iCarly gang.
-She has a small dog who vomits on Freddie.
+She has a small dog who frequently vomits.

 Granddad Shay (Greg Mullavey) is a lawyer and Carly and Spencer's paternal grandfather who lives in Yakima, Washington.
+In his debut episode, "iWanna Stay With Spencer", he tries to take Carly away from Spencer on the grounds that he is not mature or responsible enough to take care of her.

 Col. Steven Shay (David Chisum) is Carly and Spencer's father who is a Colonel in the United States Air Force.
 He has appeared in a few episodes, but has mostly been stationed on a base in Italy.
 In the final episode, Carly left Seattle to stay with him in Italy.

 Amanda "Mandy" Valdez (Aria Wallace) is an obsessed fan of iCarly and only appears in "iAm Your Biggest Fan" and "iWant My Website Back".

 Nora Dershlit (Danielle Morrow) is a psychotic and lonely social outcast who is a crazy fan of iCarly and has no friends.
+She traps the iCarly gang in her home twice throughout the series.

 Griffin (Drew Roy) is a bad boy that Carly dates in "iDate a Bad Boy".
-Griffin steals Spencer's motorcycle and Spencer takes him under his wing.
+He steals Spencer's motorcycle, and upon being arrested, Spencer refuses to press charges and takes him under his wing in an attempt to reform him.
+Carly ends up breaking up with him after learning he collects Pee Wee Babies.

 Sasha Striker (Lorena York) is the world's best Pak-Rat (parody of Pac-Man) player who appeared in "iStage an Intervention".

-Jackson Colt (Terrell Lee) is a top 10 MMA fighter and appears only in "iLook Alike".
+Jackson Colt (Terrell Lee) is a top 10 MMA fighter who appears only in "iLook Alike".

 Hazel (Sherry Weston) is an elderly woman that Gibby met while riding down the street on his bike in "iDo".
-Once he sees her, he asks her if she can help him retrieve a five-dollar bill that he spotted in a tree.
-She accepts the offer, but only after Gibby promises her they will go get coffee afterwards.
-She helps him get the bill by letting him get on her shoulders.
-After retrieving the bill, she falls down and Gibby drives off and forgets about her.
+She assists him in retrieving a five-dollar bill that he spotted in a tree, but only after Gibby promises her they will get coffee afterwards.
+She helps him get the bill by letting him on her shoulders, but she falls down and Gibby drives off with the bill.
 She is last seen on the ground mumbling "Are we still going to get coffee?".

 Cal (Jake Siegel) was Carly's assistant in "iGo Nuclear".
 He was helping her with a school science project for her teacher, Mr. Henning.
-Cal was actually a criminal because he built illegal nuclear projects using black market uranium.
-His criminal history is revealed at the end of the episode.
+Cal was actually a criminal because he had a history of building illegal nuclear projects using black market uranium.

 Mitch (Danny Woodburn) appears in "iChristmas".
 He is the guardian angel who granted Carly's wish for Spencer to become normal.
+He teaches Carly a valuable lesson in an attempt to gain his wings, which turns out to be chicken wings.